On Jan 31, 2007, the President of the United States gave his speech on the

 8 ) Management Best Practices

-Probably the best way the U.S. Government can implement the
+Probably the best way the U.S. government can

 best practices.
-The simplest way to understand IIM proposed solution is to
+The simplest way to understand the proposed solution is to

 compare the country to a company: